CBD BUYING TIPS

 Check out these news stories:

--Adults that want to the benefit of the Entourage Effect should use full spectrum products, which means it includes numerous cannabis compounds, including a small amount of THC (0.3% or less) in keeping with the legal definition of hemp.
+-Adults that want to the benefit of the Entourage Effect should use full or broad spectrum products, which means it includes numerous cannabis compounds, including a small amount of THC (0.3% or less) in keeping with the legal definition of hemp.
 To learn more about the differences between isolate, broad spectrum and full spectrum, take our CBD Expert Course.
-If THC is completely illegal in your state, if your job tests you for THC, or using in children, you should opt for so-called “broad spectrum” CBD oil products that include other cannabis components but no THC.
-There would still be a slight risk (less than 0.2%) of testing positive with a THC free product.
+If THC is completely illegal in your state, if your job tests you for THC, or using in children, you should opt for and isolate or “broad spectrum” CBD oil products that include other cannabis components but next to no THC.
+There would still be a slight risk of testing positive with a THC free product.
 An isolate is the attempt to give the consumer ONLY CBD, but traces of other plant components, including THC, are still left in the final product.